Hack Squat Guide: The Ultimate Exercise Encyclopedia

 • Less transferable than a barbell squat.
 Since barbell squats require you to have the bar on your back, it requires greater coordination and core strength to execute correctly.

-How to do the hack squat?
+How to do the Hack Squat

 Now for the fun part, how do you actually complete the exercise?
+Let's take a look at how to perform hack squats.

 • Start by loading the reverse hack squat machine with the desired weight, you should choose a weight that you can safely handle for 8-12 repetitions.